- How many children do you serve?

 More than 87% of the enrolled families live below federal poverty guidelines, most far below them.
 Most are headed by single women in low paying jobs.
 The average income of our families is $12,898.
-Over 20% of the children are homeless or near homeless.
+About 20% of the children are homeless or near homeless.
 About 10-15% are in foster care or other placements due to abuse, neglect or other family crises.

 - Are your staff members volunteers?

 No. Operation Breakthrough has 130 employees, most of whom live in the surrounding neighborhoods.
 All the classroom teachers go through extensive training in early childhood care and education and are working toward or have earned associates degrees.
 The Center does, however, welcome volunteers and offers a variety of options, ranging from holding babies, to reading to preschoolers, to tutoring school-age children, to clerical work.

 - How can I apply for employment at Operation Breakthrough?

 You can send a letter of interest and your resume to Human Resources, Operation Breakthrough, 3039 Troost Ave., Kansas City MO 64109.
 Check our current job openings page. can be found here.

 - Where does your funding come from?

 Less than 40% comes from government sources - city, state and federal.
 Grants from foundations and corporate and individual donations make up the rest.
 Without private support, Operation Breakthrough would be unable to offer its many social service programs, such as play therapy, dental and medical care and parenting education.

 - Is Operation Breakthrough affiliated with or supported financially by the Catholic church?